• Skip to primary navigation

 • Location

-Not far from the castle of Gratot, Manche department (West of Normandy)
+Not far from Château de Gratot, Manche department (western Normandy)

 • Location

-In the city of Allouville
+In the town of Allouville

-4 most beautiful Normandy Basilicas
+4 most beautiful Normandy basilicas

-#1 Basilica of Lisieux
+#1 Basilique de Lisieux

 Basilica of Lisieux

-• Brief history
+• A brief history

 It is the second most important pilgrimage site in France.